dotswg/dots-requirements/draft-ietf-dots-requirements.md

   * Uniform Resource Identifiers [RFC3986]

-: DOTS agents MUST support mitigation scope aliases, allowing DOTS client and server to refer to collections of protected resources by an opaque identifier created through the data channel, direct configuration, or other means.
+: DOTS agents MUST support mitigation scope aliases, allowing DOTS clients and servers to refer to collections of protected resources by an opaque identifier created through the data channel, direct configuration, or other means.
 Domain name and URI mitigation scopes may be thought of as a form of scope alias, in which the addresses to which the domain name or URI resolve represent the full